 2. Menu item profit

-Look at standard casual dining corporations, and you can quickly identify that they're building menus and promotions around their menu item profit calculations.
+Look at standard casual dining corporations, and you can quickly identify that they're pricing menus and promotions around their menu item profit calculations.
 Olive Garden has its ongoing "Endless Soup and Salad" for lunch.
 Without a doubt, they make much more serving endless soup than on nearly any other lunch item.
 Use the menu item profit formula to begin menu engineering.
 Get the most out of your profit-generating dishes.

 Menu item profit = (Number of items sold x menu price) – (Number of items sold x item cost)